ReVanced/revanced-static-api/README.md

 # Static API

-Proof of concept repository to host a static API using GitHub workflows.
+Repository to host a static API using GitHub workflows.

 ## How it works